The Facts About Car Insurance Coverage: Who’s Covered and Who’s Not

 - Opt to pay your premium in one lump sum annually.
 It costs more when you make monthly payments.

 - Bundle your insurance policies.
-If you have a homeowner’s or life insurance policy with a certain company you may want to choose the same company for your car insurance in order to save money.
+Suppose you have a homeowner’s or life insurance policy with a specific company.
+In that case, you may want to choose the same company for your car insurance to save money.

-Find out about discounts the insurance company may offer.
+Plus, there are discounts to consider!
+Find out about discounts the insurance company may offer, and they may end up being the cause of your affordable coverage rates.
 Some common discounts include:

 - Low mileage discounts